 How do estate agents work?
 Are they really worthy of the poor reputation many of them have?
 These are the questions I look to answer in this helpful tips article on how estate agents work.

-Estate agents don’t have a particularly good reputation.
-I’m well aware of that and that is one of the reasons I gave up my legal practice in 2000 to become one, although we have always considered ourselves a property marketing company we are always lumped together.
+Firstly, I’m well aware of that and that is one of the reasons I gave up my legal practice in 2000 to become one, although we have always considered ourselves a property marketing company, we are always lumped together.

-As a result of my legal background I am not a typical estate agent so can’t tell you about some ‘tricks’ of the trade other, more scrupulous agents use, but I hope this guide gives you a small insight into our job and why it’s important to use an estate agent to sell your house.
+As a result of my legal background, I am not a typical estate agent, so I can’t tell you about some ‘tricks’ of the trade other, more scrupulous agents use.
+Still, I hope this guide on how estate agents work gives you a small insight into our job and why it’s important to use an estate agent to sell your house.

 Any product doesn’t just sell itself!
-If it did then Topshop would have exactly the same performance figures as every other high street clothing chain.
-So here is a brief list of some of the most important jobs estate agents do when selling a property:
+If it did,, Topshop would have exactly the same performance figures as every other high street clothing chain.
+To help you get into the mindset of how estate agents work without any scruples, here is a brief list of some of the most important jobs that should be done when overseeing the sale of a property:

-Click here to find out more on how simple the process is and 'what's involved' with your love2move experience...
+Now you know how estate agents work, Book a FREE valuation to sell your home online today.
+Click here to find out more about how simple the process is and 'what's involved' with your love2move experience...